Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of NBI-74788 (Crinecerfont) in Pediatric Participants With Congenital Adrenal Hyperplasia

 3. Be on a stable regimen of steroidal treatment for CAH that is expected to remain stable throughout the study.

-4. Subjects of childbearing potential must be instructed on the proper use of barrier methods of contraception and agree to use hormonal or two forms of nonhormonal contraception (dual contraception) consistently from screening until the final study visit or a prespecified window after the last dose of study drug, whichever is longer.
+4. Participants of childbearing potential must be instructed on the proper use of barrier methods of contraception and agree to use hormonal or two forms of nonhormonal contraception (dual contraception) consistently from screening until the final study visit or a prespecified window after the last dose of study drug, whichever is longer.

 6. Have a negative urine drug (for illegal drugs) and alcohol breath test at screening and baseline.